gimploo/GetBack/README.md

     - [x] Implement movement for the model
     - [x] Implement a camera that follows the modal
     - [ ] Include player rotation over mouse movement
+    - [ ] Setup Debug view of the bones and weights for models

 - [ ] Helper UI in debug mode
     - [x] A system to see where cameras are in world space for easy debug